 Amazon ACoS Benchmarks by Category (2026)

-Median Amazon ACoS by product category for 2026, from 19% in Books to 42% in Clothing.
+Median Amazon ACoS by product category for 2026, from 23% in Food & Grocery to 57% in Clothing.
 What counts as a good ACoS in your category and why the spread is so wide.

-TL;DR: The cross-category average Amazon ACoS in 2026 is about 32%.
-By category the median ranges from 19% in Books to 42% in Clothing & Apparel.
+TL;DR: The cross-category average Amazon ACoS in 2026 is about 34%.
+By category the median ranges from 23% in Food & Grocery to 57% in Clothing & Apparel.
 A good ACoS depends entirely on your category, so compare within yours: under your category median you are outperforming, well above it signals a structural issue.

 ACoS (advertising cost of sales) is ad spend divided by ad-attributed sales.
 It is the headline efficiency metric for Amazon PPC, and the one sellers most often ask "is this good?" about.
 The honest answer is that it depends on your category.